danielnuriyev/danielnuriyev.github.io/README.md

 Attitude is about how we react to the external world and to our own state and thoughts.
 Below I list attitudes that are the base for unveiling the spiritual.

-**Emotional**
+**Physical**

-- Tranquility.
+Tranquility.
 Relax always no matter what.
 Just breathe out.
 This is simply a matter of habbit.
 Relaxation leads to joy.

+**Emotional**

-- Gratitude.
+Gratitude.
 Feel gratitude with every breath.
 If something troubles you, be grateful for the challenge.
 Gratitude makes you always positive and happy.

 Tranquility and gratitude lead to stable joy and happiness that are not dependent on the situation.
 This is not only useful and pleasant but also a step in the growth of your personaity.

 **Behavioral**

 - Respect.
 Be respectful to everyone and everything.
 - Truth
   - Honesty.
 Always say the truth respectfully not to offend and humbly because this is just your perspective.
 If you lie once, thinking that the truth will not be discovered, you should also know when discovered, you may never be trusted again.
 Do not lie even as a joke.
 There are other ways to joke.
 Say the full truth.
 Incomplete truth may lead to different outcome.